breandan/breandan.github.io/_drafts/2016-12-24-traveling-tales.md

 ---
 layout: post
-title: Tales of a Traveling Developer
+title: Tales of a Traveling Twentysomething

 ---